slidevjs/docs-vn/guide/hosting.md

+---
+outline: deep
+---

-# Static Hosting
+# Building and Hosting

+Slidev is designed to run as a web server when you are editing or presenting your slides.
+However, after the presentation, you may still want to share your **interactive** slides with others.
+This guide will show you how to build and host your slides.

-## Build Single Page Applications (SPA)
+## Build as a SPA {#spa}

-You can also build the slides into a self-hostable SPA:
+You can build the slides into a static [Single-page application (SPA)](https://developer.mozilla.org/en-US/docs/Glossary/SPA) via the following command:

 ```bash
 $ slidev build
 ```

-The generated application will be available under `dist/` and then you can host it on [GitHub Pages](https://pages.github.com/), [Netlify](https://netlify.app/), [Vercel](https://vercel.com/), or whatever you want.
-Now you can share your slides with the rest of the world with a single link.
+By default, the generated files are placed in the `dist` folder.
+You can test the built version of you slides by running: `npx vite preview` or any other static server.

-### Base Path
+### Base Path {#base}

-To deploy your slides under sub-routes, you will need to pass the `--base` option.
+To deploy your slides under sub-routes, you need to pass the `--base` option.
+The `--base` path **must begin and end with a slash `/`**.
 For example:

 ```bash
 $ slidev build --base /talks/my-cool-talk/